Black & White (video game)

 Peter Molyneux led the three-year development of the highly anticipated game, originally to feature wizards instead of gods.
 Black & White was written from scratch, and the intention was to have the main user interface free of icons, buttons, and panels.
 Versions for games consoles were in development, but were cancelled.

 Black & White received universal acclaim on release; reviewers praised the artificial intelligence, uniqueness, and depth, although the system requirements and bugs were criticised.
-Black & White won awards from several organisations, including the British Academy of Film and Television Arts and the Guinness World Record for the complexity of the artificial intelligence, selling over two million copies.
+Black & White won awards from several organisations, including the British Academy of Film and Television Arts, the Academy of Interactive Arts & Sciences and the Guinness World Record, for the complexity of the artificial intelligence, selling over two million copies.
 Later re-reviews of the game considered it to have been overrated at the time, but was nevertheless considered one of the greatest games of all time.
 An expansion, Black & White: Creature Isle, and sequel, Black & White 2, followed.

+Since its original release, Lionhead and its intellectual property were purchased by Microsoft, while EA retain the publishing rights.
+The game was never re-released.

 Gameplay

 The player takes on the role of a god ruling over several islands populated by various tribes.
 The player interacts with the environment via an animated, on-screen hand, that is used to throw people and objects, tap houses to wake their occupants, cast miracles, and perform other actions.
 Key items in the story are gold and silver scrolls.
 Gold scrolls initiate a significant event (including the main story), and silver ones a minor task to perform for a reward.

 Nearly every action (or lack thereof) affects how the player is judged by their followers: the player may be seen as a good god, an evil one, or in-between the two.
 The land, interface (including the hand), and music change according to that alignment.
 A good god's temple is brightly coloured, while an evil god's is designed to look intimidating.
 It is not necessary to consistently perform acts of either alignment and a mixture of the two can be used to stay neutral.
 The player has two advisors, one good and the other evil, who try to persuade the player to do things according to their alignment.

 An important task is expanding the villages, by constructing buildings and increasing the number of villagers.
 Important buildings include houses, the Village Centre (which displays the god who controls the village and the available miracles), and the Village Store (which stores resources and displays the villagers' desires).
 Buildings are created in the Workshop after obtaining blueprints.
 Wonders are special buildings granting a specific benefit.
 Villagers belong to one of eight tribes, such as Norse, Celtic, or Japanese, each having a different Wonder.
 Villagers can be assigned to perform a specific task such as fishing or starting a family.
 If the Temple is destroyed, the game is lost.
 When attacked, Temples transfer damage to their god's buildings and followers in defence; only Temples whose god has no followers are vulnerable.